Lose Weight Starting Today With The #1 Diet On The Internet. Don't Delay. Click Here To Learn More Now

 University of South Carolina obesity expert Steven Blair, a leading proponent of the “fit and fat” theory, said the study is limited by relying on women’s self-reporting their activity levels.
 That method is not as reliable as a more objective fitness evaluation including exercise treadmill tests, Blair said.
 These tests include heart-rate measures to see how the heart responds to and tolerates exercise.

-In Blair’s research, overweight people deemed “fit” by treadmill tests did not face increased risks of dying from heart disease.
+In Blair’s research, over people deemed “fit” by treadmill tests did not face increased risks of dying from heart disease.

 The new study involving nearly 39,000 women helps sort out the combined effects of physical activity and body mass on women’s chances of developing heart disease, said Gulati, who wasn’t involved in the research.